mahmoudparsian/data-algorithms-with-spark/code/bonus_chapters/physical_partitioning/README.md

 		SELECT ...
 			FROM <table-name-defined-by-you>
 				WHERE C_i = 'some-desired-value'

+Note that the above SQL query will only analyze one partitioned data directory (listed below): this is how we **analyze slice of a data rather than the whole data**:

+		<root-output-path-directory>/C_i=some-desired-value/...

-Step-3: Define the root directory (or your output path) for your partitioned data:
+**Step-3**: Define the root directory (or your output path) for your partitioned data:

 		output_path = "s3://<bucket-name>/<directory-name>/"

-Step-4: Partition and save your DataFrame (denoted by `df`):
+**Step-4**: Partition and save your DataFrame (denoted by `df`):

 General code snippet is given below:

 	# define output path in S3
 	output_path = "s3://<bucket-name>/<directory-name>/"

 	# partition by C_i and save into output path
 	df.repartition("C_i")\
 		.write.mode("append")\
 		.partitionBy("C_i")\
 		.parquet(output_path)

 A complete example using our temperature data is given below (here it is assumed that we want to partition data by `continent`)

 	# define output path in S3
 	output_path = "s3://mybucket/OUTPUT/continents/"

 	# partition by continent and save into S3
 	df.repartition("continent")\
 	  .write.mode("append")\
 	  .partitionBy("continent")\
 	  .parquet(output_path)

+	# NOTE:
-	# NOTE: There will be a separate folder under `output_path` per continent
+	#     There will be a separate folder
+	#     under `output_path` per continent
+	# END-NOTE

-For our temperature data, the created folders and data will be as:
+For our temperature data, the created folders and data will be as (note that since I used `repartition("continent")` then there will be one Parquet file per continent):

-	s3://mybucket/OUTPUT/continents/continent=NorthAmerica/part1.parquet
-	s3://mybucket/OUTPUT/continents/continent=SouthAmerica/part1.parquet
-	s3://mybucket/OUTPUT/continents/continent=Asia/part1.parquet
-	...
+	s3://mybucket/OUTPUT/continents/continent=asia/part1.parquet
+	s3://mybucket/OUTPUT/continents/continent=africa/part1.parquet
+	s3://mybucket/OUTPUT/continents/continent=europe/part1.parquet
+	s3://mybucket/OUTPUT/continents/continent=oceania/part1.parquet
+	s3://mybucket/OUTPUT/continents/continent=antarctica/part1.parquet
+	s3://mybucket/OUTPUT/continents/continent=north_america/part1.parquet
+	s3://mybucket/OUTPUT/continents/continent=south_america/part1.parquet

 ## Creating Table Schema

 Now that we have successfully partitioned our data, it is time to create a table which points to our output path (partitioned saved data)(here we have assumed that the  `continent` is the partitioned column):

 	CREATE EXTERNAL TABLE `continents`(
 	   `country` string,
 	   `city` string,
 	   `temperature` integer
 	)
 	PARTITIONED BY (
 	   `continent` string
 	)
 	STORED AS PARQUET
 	LOCATION ‘s3://mybucket/OUTPUT/continents/’
 	tblproperties ("parquet.compress"="SNAPPY");

 ## Loading Partitions

-To load partitons, we need to excute the following command:
+In Amazon Athena, to load partitons (so that the table will know what partitions are available), we need to excute the following command:

 General format